-You do not have to include missed port cover when purchasing cruise cover.
+You don’t have to include missed port cover when purchasing cruise cover.

-In order to claim compensation from travel insurance, you will need to have it in writing from the cruise line that the port was cancelled and the reason of the cancellation will usually be required.
-Some travel insurance policies will only pay out in certain circumstances.
+In order to claim compensation from travel insurance, you will need to have something in writing from the cruise line explaining that the port was cancelled and the reasons why.

 Why would a cruise itinerary change?

 There are a number of reasons why a cruise itinerary could change.
-These can either happen before a cruise or during.
-Cruise itinerary changes could be made with as little as a few hours notice.
+These can either happen before a cruise or during the cruise itself.

 Why would a cruise itinerary change prior to a cruise?